-The Headmistress, Deputy Head Pastoral, Head of Prep and Head of Pre-Prep are responsible for the overall management of behaviour issues within the Pre-Prep Department.
+The Headmistress, Deputy Head Pastoral, Head of Pre-Prep & Prep and Pre-Prep Co-ordinator are responsible for the overall management of behaviour issues within the Pre-Prep Department.
 Together they provide support and guidance to other staff for behaviour management issues.
 They are also responsible for accessing expert advice if ordinary methods are not effective with a particular student.